The DARKER side of Puppetry

 See Calendar for upcoming workshops

-DARKER side History
+Development of the DARKER side

 So I have been developing new ideas of contemporary training which would give any performer the confidence and techniques to be able to incorporate a puppet into their own work.
 I am still learning and so I am always developing new ways to allow others to gain this insight.